david-crespo/react-starter/README.md

 # React starter kit with Parcel

-The simplest possible way to get started with React.
-Using [Parcel](https://parceljs.org/) gets you a dev server with hot reloading of JS and SASS.
+A simple way to get started with React.
+Using [Parcel](https://parceljs.org/) gets you a dev server with hot reloading of JS and CSS.

 ### Get started

-1. `npm install` to install Parcel, React, and Sass (only needs to be done the first time)
+1. `npm install` to install Parcel and React (only needs to be done the first time)
 1. `npm start` to build everything, watch for changes, and run the site
 1. Go to http://localhost:1234 to see your site